 5. You’ve got to do the work!

 One of the major criticisms of the movie The Secret is that it seemed to be telling people that all they had to do was think about things and those things would come to them.
-Well, if one only paid attention to the visuals that’s what they’d have gotten.
+Well, if one only paid attention to the visuals that’s what they’d have gotten out of it.

-Yet, on more than one occasion someone said you couldn’t just sit around thinking about things and hope they’d come.
+Yet, on more than one occasion in the movie, someone said you couldn’t just sit around thinking about things and hope they’d come.
 You had to work towards what you wanted, while being open for it to manifest itself in ways you weren’t expecting.

-Those are my thoughts on it all; what are yours?
+Anyway, those are my thoughts on the law of attraction and motivation; what are yours?
 Are you ready to try to do something like what I’ve talked about, or are you going to wait around to see what happens next without any guidance or positivity?
 It’s up to you; come on, let’s do this thing!